-Google tag manager acts as a hub to install all of your tracking and analytics scripts.
-It also provides advanced triggering options that will allow you to fire specific scripts called tags, on certain events (like clicks, page scroll, video views, etc).
+Google Tag Manager (GTM) acts as a hub to install all of your tracking and analytics scripts.
+It also provides advanced triggering options that will allow you to fire specific scripts, called tags, on certain events (like clicks, page scroll, video views, and form submissions).

 Google tag manager comes with two code snippets.
 One goes in the <head> section of your site and the other goes at the end of the <body> section.